Sovereign Materials

 Hence, “sovereign materials”.

-There are certain materials that magic cannot summon, produce, or reproduce called sovereign materials.
+There are certain materials that magic cannot find, summon, conjure, reproduce, or alter the properties of called sovereign materials.
 As a result, other items cannot be changed into these materials.
 Their special nature is part of why they are valued.

-However, these materials can still be included in spell effects, including transformations, vanishings, teleportation, etc. That is, a gold coin can be carried while teleporting or even transformed into lead temporarily, but lead cannot be transformed into gold, even temporarily.
+However, these materials can still be included in spell effects, including transformations, vanishings, teleportation, etc. That is, a gold coin can be carried while teleporting, but lead cannot be transformed into gold, even temporarily.
 For this reason, these items are often used in the making of magic items.

 MaterialDescription